-JFS2 (enhanced journaled file system) is a new file system providing the capability to store much larger files than the existing Journaled File System (JFS).
+JFS2 (enhanced journaled file system) is a new file system that provides the ability to store much larger files than the existing Journaled File System (JFS).
 Additionally, it is the default file system for the 64-bit kernel.
 Customers can choose to implement either JFS, which is the recommended file system for 32-bit environments, or JFS2, which offers 64-bit functionality.